Man arrested in connection to fatal shooting in midtown Tucson

-A man was arrested in connection with a fatal shooting Tuesday night in midtown Tucson.
+Tucson police have arrested a man in connection with a fatal shooting Oct.
+30 in midtown Tucson.

-Kevin William Holland, 34, was arrested on suspicion of second degree murder and is being held at the Pima County Jail.
+David Benjamin Bell, 33, booked into Pima County Jail on his warrant for second-degree murder, police said.

-On Tuesday before 6 p.m., officers were called to the 4600 block of East 31st Street, near Golf Links and Swan roads, for reports of a shooting.
-Tucson Police found Alberto Ledezma, 34, shot.
+Bell was found at an apartment complex near North Alvernon Way and East Grant Road and was taken into custody with the help of officers and Tucson SWAT, police said.

 Tags